Waymouth Street: The Grace Emily

 The Grace Emily Hotel, at number 232, is well known for its live music, and for some time and as of 2024 it has a regular Monday night gig called "Billy Bob's BBQ Jam", an open mic night and jam session which is hosted by Billy Bob and the BBQ Boys.
-Each Wednesday is a jazz night, and there is live live music on most nights, including touring acts and local musicians on the weekend.
+Each Wednesday is a jazz night, and there is live music on most nights, including touring acts and local musicians on the weekend.
 Marlon Williams, Julia Jacklin, Justin Townes Earle, the Mountain Goats, Tim Rogers (many times), and Ringo Starr's backing band have played at the venue.
 The hotel also plays host to musicians as part of festivals such as the annual "Guitars in Bars".

 The first establishment on the site, the Launceston Hotel, opened in the early days of the colony of South Australia, in 1839, serving the working-class poor who lived in the area.
 It functioned as a front parlour, dance hall and coroner's court.
 In 1894, it was run by publican John L. Lander, and had a bagatelle room.
 By 1941, the Victorian-style architecture with its ornate windows, decorative ironwork on a small balcony, and bluestone facade had been replaced by a rendered frontage and balcony stretching the length of the building, as it stands today.
 Its name had changed slightly, to Hotel Launceston, and the publican was James T. Bryan.
 The hotel has also been known as the Whaler's Return (for a few years in the late 1800s) and Rupara Hotel.

 In 1998, Hotel Launceston was put on the market.
 A bikie gang's bid was refused by authorities, and South Adelaide Football Club teammates Greg Kleynjans and Craig Dewhirst stepped in and bought the pub.
 They renamed the pub the Grace Emily Hotel after their "footy mum", a woman called Grace Emily who lived locally and would pop in every evening for a cup of tea.
 They renamed the pub before her death in 2004.
 Symon Jarowyj took over the business in 2010, with business partner George Swallow, after Kleynhans moved to Melbourne.